vblagoje/openapi-service-client/README.md

     config_builder.with_credentials(OAuthAuthentication(access_token="your_access_token", token_type="Bearer"))
     ```

-Each authentication strategy is designed to integrate seamlessly with the OpenAPI specification's security schemes, ensuring your API calls are correctly authenticated according to the API's requirements.
+Each authentication strategy is designed to integrate easily with the OpenAPI specification's security schemes, ensuring your API calls are correctly authenticated according to the API's requirements.

 #### Implicit Credentials